Clonakilty R.F.C.: History

 In 2001, Clonakilty reached the top of Munster regional rugby and obtained promotion through a round-robin league by winning over champion sides of the three other provinces.
 Since then, the club won the title of the Senior Third Division in 2006.

-Promoted to Senior second division, and obtained a brilliant third place the following season in the Second Division places.
-In the following five years a number of trophies were won, bringing the club to new heights, and drawing large crowds on regular occasions.
-However these great times were to come to an end, when in 2013 Clon were relegated back to junior status for the first time in nine years.
-The club had struggled all season long, with the countrywide recession hitting the town hard, forcing a number of players to move abroad, including star centre Darragh Lynch.
-Many other players, overseas signings had to leave, resulting in a sudden drop in numbers in the adult squad.
+Promoted to Senior second division, the club secured a third place finish the following season (2007) in the Second Division.
+In the following five years the team won several trophies and expanded fan attendance.

+This period came to an end in 2013 when Clonakilty were relegated back to junior status for the first time in nine years.
+The club had struggled all season long, with the countrywide recession hitting the town hard, forcing a number of players to move abroad and resulting in a drop in numbers in the adult squad.

-The club are extremely lucky therefore, to have such a fantastic underage setup.
-In 2013 the Under 17s triumphed in The Munster league, and then the same team almost repeated the feat a year later.
-With a number of that squad currently playing underage rugby with Munster and some even Ireland, there is a strong sense within the club that good times are sure to come again soon, and the onus is now on some of the up-and-coming young men to help Clon climb back up the National Leagues ladder.
+The club's youth division has had several successes.
+In 2013, the Under 17s won The Munster league, almost repeating the same result a year later, with a number of that squad playing underage rugby with Munster and the Irish National team.

-Clonakilty Rugby Football Club: playing in the Division 1 of the Junior League.
-Catering for 3 men's adult teams and under 20's, 2 ladies' teams and the full range of underage teams from under 8's to under 18's.
+As of 2014, Clonakilty Rugby Football Club were fielding a team in Division 1 of the Junior League, with three three men's adult teams and under 20s two 2 ladies' teams and a range of underage teams from under 8s to under 18s.

-Clon RFC have state of the art facilities with a gymnasium.